-Tiffany Vong is currently based in Glasgow, Scotland, and is active as a recitalist, accompanist, continuo player, choral conductor/vocal leader, and instrumental teacher.
-Tiffany has recently been appointed to the position of Organist and Director of Music of Jordanhill Parish Church, where she directs the Church, Community and Liturgical choirs.
+Tiffany Vong is a Glasgow-based organist, harpsichordist and choral conductor.
+She is the Organist and Director of Music of Jordanhill Parish Church, where she directs the Church, Community and Liturgical choirs.

-Tiffany currently accompanies the University of Glasgow Choral Society, Kelvin Choir, and is the Musical Director of Cunninghame Choir.
-She directed the University of Glasgow Opera Society in a production of Purcell's Dido and Aeneas and Timon of Athens in 2019 from the harpsichord.
+Tiffany works regularly as a conductor and accompanist with various choral groups including Kelvin Choir, University of Glasgow Choral Society, and Cunninghame Choir.
+Tiffany was involved in a production of Purcell's Dido and Aeneas (2019) with the University of Glasgow Opera Society as musical director and harpsichordist.
 She frequently collaborates with other musicians, previously performing with the Caccini Ensemble, Kellie Consort and NYOS Camerata.
-She will be playing the harpsichord on an USA tour with the International Baroque Consort in April 2022.
-Tiffany teaches the piano, organ, and harpsichord, and is a Visiting Piano Teacher and Choral Music Assistant at St Aloysius' College, Glasgow, where she coaches choristers and directs the Schola Nova.
+Tiffany is currently a member of the International Baroque Consort with whom she toured to the USA in 2022.
+As an organist, Tiffany has given recitals at the Caird Hall (Dundee), Ayr Town Hall, and University of St Andrews.
+Tiffany teaches the piano, organ, and harpsichord, and is a Visiting Music Teacher and Choral Music Assistant at St Aloysius' College, Glasgow, where she coaches choristers and directs the Schola Nova.
 She is also the Vice-President of the Glasgow Society of Organists and an Associate of the Royal College of Organists.

 Please contact Tiffany for an up-to-date biography for use in concert programmes.